monk-io/docs/docs/gui/scaling.md

 ![](/img/docs/gui/gui13.png)

-Monk autoscaler features target-oriented and algorithmic scaling modes, however only the target-oriented method is available in the GUI at this time.
+MonkOS autoscaler features target-oriented and algorithmic scaling modes, however only the target-oriented method is available in the GUI at this time.
 For more autoscaling options see the Monkscript documentation.

 To disable auto-scaling just flip the switch nest to **Auto Scale** and confirm by clicking **Save changes**.